Posted on May 14, 2014

 We are slowly weaning ourselves from conventional fungicides, but have not yet given them up.
 Happily our vineyard consultant has told us that since we began our biodynamic program three years ago that our vineyard is the cleanest of all his clients, with virtually no phomopsis, downy mildew, powdery mildew or black rot.
 “Whatever it is you’re doing, keep it up,” he says.
 Until we learn how to make them ourselves, we obtain our biodynamic preparations from The Josephine Porter Institute for Applied Biodynamics in Woolwine, Virginia.
 So we apply the teas and decoctions Dr Steiner, Dr Pfeiffer and Mr Bouchet recommend, and look to the planets, the moon, the sun and the stars — and let those heavenly bodies guide our actions in the vineyard.
 We’ll write more on that later.

-Topics will vary, ranging from explaining our approach to wine and viticulture to commenting on issues and challenges facing the wine industry.
-We'll give an inside look at growing wine in Southern Virginia.
+Topics will vary, ranging from discourses on wine and viticulture, to comments on issues and challenges facing the world wine industry.
+We'll give you an insider's view of growing wine in Southern Virginia.